Skip to content

 Every pod is already zero-emission at the point of use from day one.
 The compound effect is meaningful: as Saudi's grid mix shifts toward its 50% renewables target, the same hardware gets materially cleaner without any vehicle change.
 A fleet of electric pods is a green infrastructure investment that depreciates in carbon intensity — not in environmental relevance.

-Saudi Arabia's physical security market is being reshaped by Vision 2030 megaprojects (NEOM, Red Sea, Qiddiya, Diriyah), mandatory Saudization of guarding roles from February 2025, and a shift from static guard posts to mobile-patrol and technology-integrated services.
-The Cleverpod patrol variant — enclosed electric three-wheel pod with telemetry, 360° cameras, and a trained Saudi operator — is purpose-built for this shift: Saudi-resident headcount, fleet-grade reliability, remote-assist ready, and a capex-light subscription to the private security operator.
+Saudi Arabia's physical security market is being reshaped by Vision 2030 megaprojects (NEOM, Red Sea, Qiddiya, Diriyah), mandatory Saudization of guarding roles from February 2025, and a shift from static guard posts to mobile-patrol services.
+The patrol variant is the same Cleverpod platform with a different cabin: telemetry, 360° cameras, two-way audio, trained Saudi operator.

 KSA Manned Security Market